azsk/DevOpsKit-docs/05-Alerting-and-Monitoring/Readme.md

 ### [1-b]
 Obtain the workspaceId and sharedKey for the Log Analytics workspace you'd like to use for monitoring.
 Go to the Log Analytics workspace and navigate to "Advanced Settings -> Connected Sources -> Windows Servers" as shown in the image below:
+> **Note**: The "Advanced Settings" option will be visible only if you have 'Owners' access (and have elevated to Owner if using PIM).
+It will not be visible if you are 'Reader'.

 ![05_Log_Analytics_Workspace_WsId_ShrKey](../Images/05_Log_Analytics_Workspace_WsId_ShrKey.png)